whatjakecodes/whatjakecodes.github.io/blogs/method-object-refactor-pattern.md

 }
 ```

-Next is a laborious, but unavoidable, step (which one could have conducted earlier).
+Next is a laborious, but unavoidable, step (which might have been conducted earlier).
 Imagine, too, that the original developer who wrote this code is no longer on the team.
 No one really knows what it does.
 There are no tests (but it works in production!).